 The voice search is the same as the one used in Google Now, so you can get spoken answers and launch apps with it.

-At the bottom of the screen you'll find the standard Android dock, which initially has icons for the app drawer, the Chrome browser, Gmail, Play Books, Play Movies, Play Music, YouTube, and Google Play in it, along with a folder full of other Google apps such as Google Plus, Maps, People and Currents.
-Of course other than the app drawer these can all be removed from the dock or swapped for other apps and shortcuts.
+At the bottom of the screen you'll find the standard Android dock, which initially has icons for the app drawer, the Chrome browser, Gmail, Play Books, Play Movies, Play Music, YouTube, and Google Play in it, along with a folder full of other Google apps such as Google Plus, Maps, and People.

 There's no sign of judder or slow down, just silky smooth transitions, which is impressive as even the quad core Google Nexus 7 has the occasional hiccup but in our time with the Nexus 10 it performed almost flawlessly.

 A bar at the bottom of the screen contains the back button, which cycles back to the previous screen you were on.
 To the right of it there's the menu button which takes you back to your homescreens; alternatively if you swipe upwards from it Google Now will open.

 Finally, to the right of that there's the multi-task button.
 Tapping that brings up thumbnails of all your open apps and windows; tapping on one will switch to it while swiping across it will close it.
 It's worth re-iterating that none of these are physical buttons, they're software ones.

 Swiping down across the bar at the top of the screen brings down the notifications bar and this is a bit different to what we're used to.
 Previously there was just one notifications bar, but since Android 4.2 you now get two.